Physicians-for-Human-Rights/MediCapt/infrastructure/docs/records.md

   files (text, images, etc.) that together fill out the form.
 - Addendum: A filled out form annex which is attached to a record.
-- Location: A logical grouping of people identified by a UUID, as determined by user managers.
+- Location: A logical grouping of people identified by a UUID, as determined by managers.
 Usually a physical location.

 While location are PHI/PII when they are attached to forms, on their own they are not PHI or PII.